jackyhuynh/DataTidy/README.md

 - reduce the dimensionality of the data
 - Redundant feature: duplicate feature
 - Irrelevant Feature: contain no information that is useful for the data mining task
-- Embedded: Feature selection occurs naturally as part of the data mining algorithm
+- Embedded based: Feature selection occurs naturally as part of the data mining algorithm
   - Example: Decision Tree
-- Filter: Feature are selected before data-mining algorithm is running
+- Filter based: Feature are selected before data-mining algorithm is running
   - Example: Correlation-based feature selection
 - Wrapper based: Use the data-mining algorithm as a black box to find the best subset attributes
   - Example: Brute force feature selection

+## Dimensionality Reduction:
+- Dimensionality: number of attributes in a datasets
+- As dimensionality increase, data becomes more spare (difficult to clustering and meaningful measure distance)
+-

 ## Resources:
 - [Python 3 Standard Library](https://docs.python.org/3/index.html)